BrianMehrman/ruby-erd/README.md

 #This is still a WIP

 # TODO
-1. get CLI working
-2. get example simple project added to specs
+1. get example simple project added to specs
-3. get example rails project added to specs
+2. get example rails project added to specs

 # RubyErd